 Warning!
-Before starting the installation, make sure all instances of Orchestration Server already installed on your machine are shut down.
-If you do not do this, you will not be able to back up your files in case you want to use the same installation directory for another version of those components.
+Before you start the installation, make sure all instances of Orchestration Server are already installed on your computer and shut down.
+If you do not do this, you will not be able to back up your files if you want to use the same installation directory for another version of those components.